necolas/react-native-web/README.md

 ### Code of conduct

-Facebook has adopted a [Code of Conduct][code-of-conduct] that this project expects all participants to adhere to.
+Meta has adopted a [Code of Conduct][code-of-conduct] that this project expects all participants to adhere to.
 Please read the full text so that you can understand what actions will and will not be tolerated.

 ### Contributing guide